Danon Smash: 2021: six-year-old season

 On his return from Japan Danon Smash had to go into quarantine and Yasuda opted to go straight for the Takamatsunomiya Kinen on 28 March without a prep race.
-Ridden by Kawada, he started the 5/1 second choice in the betting behind Resistencia in field of eighteen runners which also included Lauda Sion, Indy Champ, Danon Fantasy and Mozu Superflare.
+Ridden by Kawada, Danon Smash started the 5/1 second choice in the betting behind Resistencia in a field of eighteen runners which also included Lauda Sion, Indy Champ, Danon Fantasy and Mozu Superflare.
 In a race run on yielding ground, Danon Smash was positioned on the outside in tenth place as Mozu Superflare set the pace, before making steady progress in the straight.
-He joined the leaders 100 metres from the finish and prevailed by a neck from Resistencia with Indy Champ a further neck away in third place.
+Danon Smash joined the leaders 100 metres from the finish and prevailed by a neck from Resistencia with Indy Champ a further neck away in third place.
 After the race Kawada said "I knew that the ground condition was going to be the key factor but I decided not to make any plan and let the horse race where he wants to...
 He responded really well at the fourth corner and, although there was a long duel in the stretch, he showed his strength at the end.
 Last year's result was very disappointing so I’m really glad he was able to register his first Grade 1 title in Japan."
 On 25 April Danon Smash made a third trip to Hong Kong to contest the Group 1 Chairman's Sprint Prize, but despite starting the 6/5 favourite he never looked likely to win and came home sixth behind the improving four-year-old Wellington.